metamorpher/Metamorphic/README.md

-# MogrificationCascade
+# Metamorphic

-A pipeline application for streaming information through multiple stages
+A workflow system that provides the ability to streaming and transform information through multiple stages